danielfalk/smart-open.nvim/README.md

-# telescope-smart-open.nvim
+# smart-open.nvim

-A [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) extension designed to provide the best possible suggestions for quickly opening files in Neovim.  telescope-smart-open will improve its suggestions over time, adapting to your usage.
+A [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) extension designed to provide the best possible suggestions for quickly opening files in Neovim.  smart-open will improve its suggestions over time, adapting to your usage.

+**Warning** ⚠️  smart-open is **beta** at this time.
+Contributions welcome.

+## Isn't this yet another fuzzy file finding plugin?

+In a way, but most other solutions require multiple mappings to search:

+* git files
+* open buffers
+* recent files

+The goal of smart-open is to give you highly relevant results with as few keystrokes as possible--so much so that only a single mapping is needed for searching everything while still managing to be quick about it.

+## How it works

 The source of suggestions is a combination of files under the current working directory, and your history.
 Ranking takes the following factors into account:

-- How well the file path matches the search test
+- How well the file path matches the search text
-- How well the file *name* matches the search test (see notes for file name details)
+- How well the file *name* matches the search text (see notes for file name details)
 - Recency of last open
 - Whether the file is the last-edited (that is, alternate buffer)
 - The file is currently open